-The first advice is to be able to use the money to earn money.
+The first piece of advice is to be able to use the money to earn money.
 Sounds easy, but this is where many businesses fail to gain profits.
 Opening an interest-bearing account and a money market account is the first step on the ladder.

-For E.g. in our previous experience, we found that in Dubai, a company is required to maintain liquid assets that exceed the expected expense of next year.
+E.g. in our previous experience, we found that in Dubai, a company is required to maintain liquid assets that exceed the expected expense of next year.
 This usually amounts to a huge cash balance.
 Therefore, it is recommendable to keep this cash in a money market account allowing the business to earn profits from it.

 Moreover, keeping the required cash in an interest-bearing account will allow the company to run smoothly, still earning some profits while also keeping it easily accessible.